This website uses cookies. Read about our Privacy Policy and how we use cookies here.

 What’s happening in the project?

-- – The project is built around so-called ‘living labs,’ a form of innovation ecosystem in real environments, where various stakeholders such as researchers and representatives from local communities, civil society actors, authorities, and local businesses, collaborate to test and evaluate different methods based on diverse needs and knowledge.
+• – The project is built around ‘living labs’, real-world testing environments to evaluate nature-based solutions for coastal resilience.
+It is a collaboration between various stakeholders such as researchers and representatives from local communities, civil society actors, authorities, and local businesses.

-- – Visits by international financiers are arranged, as well as a networking event that connects donors, investors, and financial institutions, with managers of coastal ecosystems and organizations in the region.
+• – Visits will be arranged for international financiers, as well as a networking event that connects donors, investors, and financial institutions, with managers of coastal ecosystems and organizations in the region.

 Project time status